ElektraInitiative/libelektra/doc/BUILDSERVER.md

 ### General Set-Up of a New Pipeline

-We will cover how to set-up a pipeline that uses a different git repository than this `libelektra` repository.
+We will cover how to set-up a pipeline that uses a different Git repository than this `libelektra` repository.

 Most of the default settings can be used.